 So how you define your model entirely depends on your project specification.
 Some rules you can follow to see if you assumption are right or not when you are creating a model.

-• Another suggestion is to consider if your entity is or will be connected to other entities.
-For example, if we take the Address entity as example, if it will be connected to other entities then it should become a model or else you can just list it as a part of profile, as a dynamic list.
+if it will be connected to other entities then it should become a model or else you can just list it as a part of profile, as a dynamic list.